-The Darling River Run is a thin, winding line describing a travel route through the NSW outback, characterized by landscape, history, culture, literature and adventure.
+The Darling River Run is a thin, winding line describing a travel route through the NSW outback.
+It is characterized by landscape, history, culture, literature and adventure.

 “The River Red Gums touching closely to the roadside at points, and at other times the river that is the Barwon, wanders off to the West, leaving wide floodplains of scattered Box Trees and Coolabahs.”

-Departing from Brewarrina and travelling along the Eastern side of the river, the bitumen road is accompanied by the meandering stream, The River Red Gums touching closely to the roadside at points, and at other times the river that is the Barwon, wanders off to the West, leaving wide floodplains of scattered Box Trees and Coolabahs.
+Departing from Brewarrina on the Darling River Run and travelling along the Eastern side of the river, the bitumen road is accompanied by the meandering stream.
+The River Red Gums touching closely to the roadside at points, and at other times the river that is the Barwon, wanders off to the west, leaving wide floodplains of scattered Box Trees and Coolabahs.

-But it is not the Barwon that the Bogan River meets again, for at almost the same location as their brief encounter, on the other side of the stream, the Culgoa River also converges and, claiming the union as its own, declares the ‘Darling River’ born.
+But it is not the Barwon River that the Bogan River meets again.
+At almost the same location as their brief encounter, on the other side of the stream, the Culgoa River also converges and, claiming the union as its own, declares the ‘Darling River’ born.

 Begin the Darling River Run adventure